-Progress Review is a formal meeting between the rating official and employee at which the employee's progress toward meeting the objectives in his or her performance plan is discussed.
+Progress Review is a formal part of the performance appraisal process and consists of a scheduled meeting between the rating official and employee at which the employee's progress toward meeting the objectives in his or her performance plan is discussed.
 The need for any changes to the plan may also be discussed at this meeting as well as any performance deficiencies the supervisor has noted along with recommendations for improving them.